 4. Of graduates who seek employment, 80 percent are employed in nutrition and dietetics or related fields within 12 months of graduation.

-5. At least 50% of employers who respond to a survey on program graduates in their first year of employment will rate them as above average in professional knowledge, skills and problem solving as compared with other entry-level registered dietitian nutritionists.
+5. At least 50% of employers who respond to a survey on program graduates in their first year of employment will rate them as above average or better in professional knowledge, skills and problem solving as compared with other entry-level registered dietitian nutritionists.

 6. At the one-year post graduation survey, 80% of the graduates who respond to the survey will indicate adequate preparation to practice effectively as an entry level dietitian nutritionist.